 Your community may have a waitlist to get a family doctor and moving to the top of that waitlist could take some time.
 This might have discouraged you from even putting your name on the list in the first place.

 You may already be familiar with the benefits of a family doctor.
 They could potentially give you a higher level of personalized care, and being able to go back to a doctor who already knows your/your family’s specific health history is a benefit.
-However, you may not have also considered how much money it may actually save you.
+However, you may not have considered how much money it can actually save you.

 As we already mentioned earlier, a trip to the emergency room can be expensive.
 But a big chunk of medical care in the U.S. is delivered by emergency departments.
-If an emergency strikes, then you have a valid reason to visit the emergency room.
+If an emergency occurs, then you have a valid reason to visit the emergency room.
 But many medical needs like flu symptoms, an unexpected rash, or nagging pain can often be dealt with by a family physician.
-Depending on what you’re seeing the doctor about, a visit to your family doctor may be cheaper than taking a trip to the ER.
+Depending on what you’re seeing the doctor for, a visit to your family doctor may be cheaper than taking a trip to the ER.

 2. Dental Emergencies